appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 <!-- vale on -->

-Workflow functions are in build framework functions that enables you to build human-in-the-loop automation.
+Workflow functions are in build framework functions that enables you to build human-in-the-loop integration.
 This page provides information about the workflow functions available in Appsmith, including their signatures, parameters, and usage examples.

 ## executeWorkflow()